overnet/ai-docs-search/README.md

 No relevant files found.
 ```

-### Understanding the Results
+### Understanding the AI Results

-- **Distance Scores**: Lower values indicate better matches (0.0 = perfect match, 1.0 = no similarity)
+- **AI Distance Scores**: Lower values indicate better AI-calculated matches (0.0 = perfect match, 1.0 = no similarity)
-- **Semantic Understanding**: The system finds relevant content even when exact keywords don't match
+- **AI Semantic Understanding**: The AI system finds relevant content even when exact keywords don't match
-- **File Types**: Supports TXT, CSV, XML, and PDF files
+- **File Types**: AI processes TXT, CSV, XML, and PDF files intelligently
-- **Multiple Results**: Shows all relevant files and the best matching sentences from each
+- **AI-Ranked Results**: Shows all relevant files and the best AI-matching sentences from each

-### Tips for Better Search Results
+### Tips for Better AI Search Results

-- Use descriptive phrases: "files about animals" works better than just "animals"
+- Use descriptive phrases: "files about animals" works better than just "animals" for AI understanding
-- Try different phrasings if you don't get expected results
+- Try different phrasings if you don't get expected results - the AI learns from natural language
-- The system understands context and synonyms
+- The AI system understands context, synonyms, and related concepts
-- Distance scores below 0.7 typically indicate good semantic matches
+- AI distance scores below 0.7 typically indicate good semantic matches
+- Write queries as you would ask a human - the AI understands natural language

 ### Test Data